 Winter is definitely here and so are the cold winds and rain.
 Unfortunately, so is shivering and trying to stay warm with multiple layers of clothing.
 With a colder winter than previous years predicted; layering is going to be a given but layering doesn’t have to mean looking (and feeling) like the Michelin Man.
 You can look stylish without being bulky or lumpy.

-We have already shared with you 20 snuggly knits to keep you warm for winter but coats, boots, scarves, gloves, thermals and hats are going to be your must haves for winter too.
+A very cold winter is going to require coats, boots, scarves, gloves, thermals and hats are going to be your must haves for winter.

 We have gathered a few essential fashion pieces from around the web to keep you warm and dry this winter: